networkerror/dotfiles/README.md

 # What's What
+This is a standard load-out of my configs and setups.

+## *.source Files
+`*.source` files live in the root directory and should be sourced by .bash_profile (See the `source_this` file for a simple helper.)

+## !*.source Files
-'*.source' files should be sourced by .bash_profile Other files in this directory (like `vimrc`) are meant to be symlinked to a common sense location
+Other files in the root directory (like `vimrc`) are meant to be symlinked to a common sense location

-## Install
+## install/
-Stuff in the install directory will do some initial system configuration
+Stuff in the install directory will do some initial system configuration.